 - Simmer coconut milk with cinnamon, vanilla essence and cardamons.
 Remove about 50mls of the mixture and set aside for later.

 - Add in the cooked barley.
 Let the barley thicken in the milk mixture, stir continuously to prevent burning the bottom

-- Slice the mango.
-Use a potato peeler to create the flower look or simply cut into blocks or thin sticks.
+- Depending on how you're serving this dish, slice the mango as desired.
+Use a potato peeler to create the flower look or cut into blocks or thin sticks.

-- Make a pouring sauce using the coconut milk you put aside and add 1 tsp of tapioca flour and blend well.
-Bring to the boil until the mixture thickens.
+- Make a pouring sauce using the coconut milk you put aside, add 1 tsp of tapioca flour, and blend well.
+Bring to a boil until the mixture thickens.
 When you’re ready to serve, pour over the final dish.